JesusGPriego/React/README.md

 In the nexts lesson I'll learn about Redux, which is the actual way to pass info between components in bigger projects.

+## xx-unitarytests

+In this lesson I've tested some of the componentes developed in the past 2 lesson, by using jest, react testing library and enzyme library.